98/100

 Wine rated (2023 guide) 97/100

-Ripe black cherries cooked with spices and a hint of violets.
+Ripe, cooked black cherries with spices and a hint of violets.
 Notes of graphite, cocoa powder, incense, and black pepper.
 Dried rose petals.
-A slightly fuller-bodied Cheval des Andes, with taut, silky tannins and a persistent, generous finish.
-Ripe, but with great restraint and precision.
+A slightly fuller-bodied Cheval des Andes, with taut, silky tannins and a lingering, generous finish.
+Ripe, yet with great restraint and precision.
 49% Malbec, 49% Cabernet Sauvignon, and 2% Petit Verdot.
-24% of the Malbec comes from Altamira and all the rest of the fruit comes from Las Compuertas.
-Drink now or hold.
+24% of the Malbec comes from Altamira, and the rest of the fruit comes from Las Compuertas.
+Drink now or age.

 Jane Anson - Inside Bordeaux